2025 Central Denmark regional election

-The 2025 Central Denmark Regional election will be held on November 18, 2025, to elect the 31 members to sit in the regional council for the Central Denmark Regional council, in the period of 2026 to 2029.
+The 2025 Central Denmark Regional election was held on November 18, 2025, to elect the 31 members to sit in the regional council for the Central Denmark Region council, in the period of 2026 to 2029.
+Anders G. Christensen from Venstre, would take the chairperson.

-Since their establishment in 2007, Denmark’s five regions have been subject to ongoing political debate.
+Since their establishment in 2007, Denmark's five regions have been subject to ongoing political debate.
 In June 2024, the government's Health Structure Commission proposed three models for reorganizing the healthcare system, two of which involved abolishing the existing regions.
 In the end, the regions were retained, however with a reformartion of, among other things, the regional councils.
 Each of the five regional councils, had 41 seats, from their first election in 2005 to the 2021 election.
 The reform resulted in three regions, including the North Denmark Region, retaining their existing boundaries and continuing unchanged, while the two other regions were merged to form a new entity.
-As part of the reform, this region will elect only 31 council members, who will not take office until the end of 2026.
+As part of the reform, this region will elect only 31 council members.